phocks/phocks.github.io/_posts/2015-10-23-a-meagre-company.md

 But an Alpha release is there on the horizon.
 I can see it.
 Though the horizon seems to be getting further and further away at times.

-But now it's time to make this Meagre Company into something substantial.
+But now it's time to make this Meagre Company into something substantial!